 This equation relates the vapor pressure at a curved surface to the vapor pressure at a flat surface, the surface tension, the densities of the vapor and liquid phases, and the curvature of the surface.
 It provides a mathematical description of how the vapor pressure changes with the curvature of the surface.
-It can be further emphasized that when the curvature is large (corresponding to smaller radii of curvature), the vapor pressure equation indicates an enhancement in the process of sublimation or vaporization.
+When the curvature is large (corresponding to smaller radii of curvature), the vapor pressure equation indicates an enhancement in the process of sublimation or vaporization.
 This means that in regions with significant curvature, where the surface is highly curved or sharply curved, there is a stronger tendency for molecules to undergo a transition to the vapor phase.
-Consequently, surfaces with higher curvature effectively facilitate the sublimation or vaporization process in a more pronounced manner compared to surfaces with lower curvature.
-In the case of an elliptical droplet, differences in vapor pressure occur between the sharp edges and the wider parts.
+In the case of an elliptical droplet, the Kelvin equation shows that there will be differences in vapor pressure occur between the sharp edges and the wider parts.
 This imbalance leads to asymmetric phase transitions, disrupting the stable TFCD structure formed by the smectic A phase.
 As a result, the system becomes more unstable and transitions into a less stable configuration.
 This phenomenon can be attributed to splay deformation, which causes increased thermodynamic activity due to molecular instability.
 The splay deformation of molecules in the curved regions results in an increase in the intermolecular spacing, reducing the cohesive forces between the molecules.
 As a result, the molecules in the curved regions have higher thermal energy, leading to an increase in the vapor pressure of the droplet.